This easy cinnamon overnight oats recipe uses simple ingredients and it’s easily adaptable to suit your preferences.

 - Cherry Overnight Oats

-- Simple Overnight Oats
+- Simple Overnight Oats with flax seeds

 - Chocolate Peanut Butter Overnight Oats

 - Pumpkin Overnight Oats

 As always, I hope you enjoy this maple cinnamon overnight oats recipe that is perfect for meal prepping for the next day!
 If you like this healthy breakfast recipe, feel free to rate it and leave a comment.Print

 These easy cinnamon overnight oats are simple to make and it’s easily adaptable to suit your preferences.
 They’re quick, vegan, gluten-free, and made without yogurt.